-If you find that your existing lending institution has charged you a higher home loan interest rate or the terms and conditions regarding the tenure of the house loan availed are largely inflexible, you can opt for a Home Loan Balance Transfer facility at Finserv MARKETS.
+If you find that your existing lending institution has charged you a higher home loan interest rate or the terms and conditions regarding the tenure of the house loan availed are largely inflexible, you can opt for a Home Loan Balance Transfer facility at Bajaj Markets.

 With lending institutions such as the PNB Housing Finance, you get access to benefits such as lower EMI payments, and flexibility in terms and agreements of the loan.
-And the key highlight of Finserv MARKETS customer-friendly services is the Home Loan Transfer EMI calculator.
+And the key highlight of Bajaj Markets customer-friendly services is the Home Loan Transfer EMI calculator.
 Just fill in a few details in this online calculator, and you get to know your EMI payments instantly.

 To use the Home Loan Transfer EMI calculator, follow the steps given below:

 Your home loan EMI will be calculated on the basis of the outstanding amount taken over by the PNB.
 Along with the principal outstanding, the interest amount, as per the applicability rate will be added to the EMI payment.
 Here, you must keep in mind that during the initial years of the loan, a large chunk of the EMI payment consists of interest payments.
 As the loan approaches its maturity years, the interest component decreases, while the principal component is increased by the lending institution.

 As a borrower, you have the option of availing the loan balance transfer either at fixed or floating rates of interest.
 The fixed-rate, also known as Margin Cost of Fund based Lending Rate (MCLR) is an internal benchmark below which financial institutions cannot provide loans.
 This rate is fixed by the institutions themselves, after taking into account operating costs, Cash Reserve Ratio (CRR), labour costs etc. The fixed rates can be revised on an annual or half-yearly basis.
 Typically, Home Loan Balance Transfer at fixed interest rates requires a higher interest payment.